MeerkatBoss/hash_table/README.md

 fails to optimize it.
 The MurmurHash algorithm was designed to be efficiently implemented in C. This makes it hard to optimize using assembly language.

-However, the inline assembly allows to calculate hash without calling another function, which saves time on indirect jumps, happening when called function finishes its execution.
+However, the inline assembly allows to calculate hash without additional function call, which saves time on indirect jumps, happening when called function finishes its execution.
 This also increases code locality, as code used for calculating the hash, and the code using said hash are close to each other.